On the Max-Cut of Sparse Random Graphs

-Specifically, given a cut $V_1,V_2$ of a graph of equal say size $|V_1|=|V_2|=n/2$ (say $n$ is even for convenience), conditioned to have value $zn$, such that the remaining parts $V_1$ and $V_2$ have the number of internal edges equal to $z_1n$ and $z_2n$ respectively, with $z+z_1+z_2=c$, the joint distribution of the number of neighbors of nodes of $V_1$ in part $V_2$ is described as the joint distribution arising from putting $z$ balls into $n/2$ bins uniformly at random.
-Similarly, the joint distribution of the number of neighbors of nodes of $V_j$ who also belong to $V_j$ is also described as the joint distribution arising from putting $2z_jn$ balls into $n/2$ bins uniformly at random, independently from the first process and from the other part.
-Let the first $zn$ balls be colored blue, and the balls corresponding to the $z_jn$ edges be colored red for $j=1,2$.
+Specifically, for an even $n$, given a cut $V_1,V_2$ of a graph of equal size $|V_1|=|V_2|=n/2$ (later we will establish that this case determines the normalized exponent of the expected number of cuts which satisfy the local optimality condition by $n$ as $n \rightarrow \infty$), conditioned to have value $\lfloor zn \rfloor$, such that the remaining parts $V_1$ and $V_2$ have the number of internal edges equal to $\lfloor z_1n \rfloor$ and $\lfloor z_2n \rfloor$ for two constants $z_1$ and $z_2$ respectively, with $\lfloor zn \rfloor + \lfloor z_1n \rfloor+ \lfloor z_2n \rfloor= \lfloor cn \rfloor$, the joint distribution of the number of neighbors of nodes of $V_1$ in part $V_2$ is described as the joint distribution arising from putting $\lfloor zn \rfloor$ balls into $n/2$ bins uniformly at random.
+Similarly, the joint distribution of the number of neighbors of nodes of $V_j$ who also belong to $V_j$ is also described as the joint distribution arising from putting $\lfloor 2z_jn \rfloor$ balls into $n/2$ bins uniformly at random, independently from the first process and from the other part.
+Let the first $\lfloor zn \rfloor$ balls be colored blue, and the balls corresponding to the $\lfloor z_jn \rfloor$ edges be colored red for $j=1,2$.
 Then the local optimality constraint means that in each bin the number of red balls does not exceed the number of blue balls.
-Achieving a particular cut value $z$ amounts to saying that the total number of blue balls equals $z$.
+Achieving a particular cut value $\lfloor zn \rfloor$ amounts to saying that the total number of blue balls equals $\lfloor zn \rfloor$.
 Both events are of large deviations type and computing the likelihood of this rare event amounts to solving a two-dimensional large deviations problem.
 While solving this problem for a fixed $c$ appears to be intractable, it can be solved asymptotically when $c$ is large since in this case the distribution of balls in bins is well approximated by a normal distribution.
 As a result the large deviations rate function can be solved by integration over Gaussian distribution.
 This approach leads to an upper bound stated in our main theorem.